British Academy Postdoctoral Fellow

 I received my BA in the Humanities at the University of Milan (Italy), with a thesis in Literary Theory and Cognitive Studies.
 Then, I completed an MPhil and PhD in Italian Literature at the University of Oxford (AHRC scholar), under the supervision of Prof. Giuseppe Stellardi.
 My PhD thesis focused on the theme of freedom in the narrative writings of Sicilian writer Goliarda Sapienza (1924-1996).
 It won the 2015 Peter Lang Young Scholars Competition in Women's Studies, and was published by Peter Lang in 2018, with title Writing for Freedom: Body, Identity and Power in Goliarda Sapienza's Narrative.

-Before coming to Warwick, I worked as Lector in Italian at the University of Oxford, Lecturer in Italian literature at St. Hugh's College, Oxford, and contributed as Tutor to the MSt in Women's Studies at the same university.
+I'm currently Stipendiary Lecturer in Italian at St. Hugh's College, University of Oxford.
+Before coming to Warwick, I worked as Lector and Non-Stipendiary Lecturer in Italian at the University of Oxford, and contributed as Tutor to the MSt in Women's Studies at the same university.
 I designed and taught modules on Sicilian Literature; Modern Italian Narrative and Poetry; Italian Women Writers; 19th and 20th Century Italian Canonical Authors; The Historical Novel; and courses of Italian language at all levels.
 I currently co-coordinate the Gender & Authority Network (TORCH, University of Oxford), collaborate with the AHRC-funded project Queer Italia Network, the Society for Pirandello Studies, and the online cultural magazines La Balena Bianca and Oltremanica.
 In 2016 and 2017, I took part as co-director and producer in the Oxford Italian Play, a theatrical adaptation of Italian literary works involving language students (Fiabe italiane by Italo Calvino, BT Studio, 2016; Mistero! by Dino Buzzati, BT Studio, 2017).